This Will Be the Death of Us: Reception

 This Will Be the Death of Us received positive reviews from some music critics.
 Scott Heisel of Alternative Press complimented Wilson's "drastically improved vocals", with him being able to step out of Brown's shadow and praised William's guest spot as being the most memorable.
-AbsolutePunk staff member Drew Beringer viewed it as being akin to the Power Rangers—"the tracks are awesome individually, but become unstoppable when listened to together."
+Beringer viewed it as being akin to the Power Rangers—"the tracks are awesome individually, but become unstoppable when listened to together."
 He saw it as an improvement "in every way" compared to Mutiny!, with the band coming across as "spectacular" in crafting a "catchy hook without it sounding glossy and overproduced."
 Ultimate Guitar applauded the improved production style and inventive guitar riffs.
 While noting Brown and Wilson's distinct vocal stylings, they manage to "sync up perfectly with each other."
 Rock Sound writer Andrew Kelham simply labelled it as "another solid record" that is "easy and digestible yet rambunctious and chaotic."
 AllMusic reviewer Pemberton Roach noted the "step up" in the production with a "crisp, clean, snap-tight sound."
 He found the group's "mature, positive attitude" mixing effectively with the "music's youthful exuberance", showcasing a record that is " both musically captivating and refreshingly non-preachy."

 The 405's Rob Evans said the record did not "really come close" to besting Mutiny!, with the band "los[ing] their spark."
 He added that the release "lacks the quickfire urgency" that Mutiny! had; despite these negatives Evans called it "a great album" overall.
 Ox-Fanzine writer Christin Pausch said it contained a "few catchy tunes" and called it a "worthy successor", however, it "doesn't hit [you in] the face like Mutiny [does]."
 Punknews.org staff member Joe Pelone considered the record a sophomore slump, criticizing the "roughly 1,300 guest vocalists on this g.d. album", though singling Williams' performance as a highlight.
 The overall emotion he got from the album was disappointment with a number of the earlier tracks blending together.
 NME's was highly critical of the group's "attempt to inculcate and lead a Generation Next-style movement ... is a pathetically polished war cry", lambasting it as "unlikely to stir a teen from their slumber with its vacuous and laminated scuzzy guff, let alone inspire the rebellion it desires."

 This Will Be the Death of Us peaked at number 65 on the US Billboard 200.
 In addition, it charted on three Billboard component charts: number 10 on Independent Albums, number 22 on Alternative Albums, and number 27 on Top Rock Albums.